JPIAMRTRIUMPH/MicrobialGenomics/_episodes/40_Sequence_Assembly_Lecture.md

 ## Sequence assembly and assembly quality

-Once your assembly has started, you can follow the lecture by Professor Bas Dutilh.
-As it is difficult to time when everyone is ready for the lecture and genome assembly is very time consuming, we decided to make use of a prerecorded lecture.
-Slide handouts are available at [https://klif.uu.nl/klif/mgen/MicrobialGenomics_AssemblyStrategies_Linda.pdf](https://klif.uu.nl/klif/mgen/MicrobialGenomics_AssemblyStrategies_Linda.pdf)

-This lecture details assembly strategies, different kind of assemblers and ways of assessing assembly quality and binning of contigs when doing metagenomic assembly.
-After the assembly lecture there is a lunch break.
-If you have any questions please put up your hand.
+Next up is a lecture which details assembly strategies, different kind of assemblers and ways of assessing assembly quality.
+If you have any questions please raise your hand.
 You should be able to answer the question why a short k-mer (21 bp in our example) results in a poorer assembly than a longer k-mer (e.g. 55 bp).
 You should also know the difference between the contigs and the scaffolds.

+The slides are available here: [files/MicrobialGenomics_AssemblyStrategies_Linda.pptx](https://jpiamrtriumph.github.io/MicrobialGenomics/files/MicrobialGenomics_AssemblyStrategies_Linda.pptx)

+Alternatively, you can follow the lecture by Professor Bas Dutilh if you take this course on your own.
+This lecture details assembly strategies, different kind of assemblers and ways of assessing assembly quality and binning of contigs when doing metagenomic assembly.

-The lecture can be found here: [https://www.youtube.com/watch?v=mHmMbPxKmn0](https://www.youtube.com/watch?v=mHmMbPxKmn0)
+The lecture can be found here: [https://www.youtube.com/watch?v=mHmMbPxKmn0](https://www.youtube.com/watch?v=mHmMbPxKmn0) Slide handouts of this extensive lecture are available at [https://klif.uu.nl/klif/mgen/MicrobialGenomics_AssemblyStrategies_Linda.pdf](https://klif.uu.nl/klif/mgen/MicrobialGenomics_AssemblyStrategies_Linda.pdf)

-The lecture takes 60 minutes.
+This lecture takes 60 minutes.